vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Flatulence: occasional, slight
 * Tenesmus: no
 * Pain level: 0 (i.e., I noticed it (0) but didn't rise to the level 1 where it was unpleasant)

+Overall notes: I consider this my best day among recent days.
+The afternoon/evening were particularly great.
+The pain level was almost always around a 0 and in most cases I wasn't even thinking about it.
+It did spike to a 1 occasionally.

+However, even though I think I could "live" with this, I still want to try the potatoes/peas/broccoli/kale elimination and will then reintroduce potatoes/broccoli/kale after 3 days of abstinence and wait about a week before introducing peas or lentils.
+I'll continue consuming the yogurt at an elevated rate for the time being.
+I do want to get to the state of actual good health versus just a zero-pain functioning state.
+My hope is that once I get to the state of actual good health I can taper off the yogurt, resume some peas/lentils consumption, resume sauerkraut consumption, return to sleeping less, and then see if I continue to maintain the good health.
+With that said, I'm still happy to at least have a working level of good health that I can sustain / fall back to.

 ## Current learnings